Pooventhiran/SoftCovery/README.md

 I actually uploaded the complete project directory to help with the structure of the project.

-## Paths to important codes
+## Path to important codes
-- The web contents (HTML) are available in _SoftCovery/code/SoftCovery/WebContent_
+- The web contents (HTML and images) are in _SoftCovery/code/SoftCovery/WebContent_
-- The servelt program is in _SoftCovery/code/SoftCovery/src/softcovery/servlet_
+- The servlet program is in _SoftCovery/code/SoftCovery/src/softcovery/servlet_